Compare Straw Wattles, Silt Sock and Curlex Logs

 The Excelsior Log is filled with Aspen Great Lakes excelsior wood fibers.
 Each wood fiber is at least six inches long is curled to create a soft interlocking matrix.

-Sizes: 3 sizes available
+Size: 3 available

 The Excelsior Log is manufactured in three diameters.
 The 9-inch and 12-inch logs are typically used for inlet protection.
 We often recommend the 20-inch Curlex® Sediment Log for slope interruption to manage and prevent rills and gullies on long slope runs.